L-A-F-987/CLDL-CUDA/README.md

 - sudo cat /sys/kernel/debug/tegra_gpio

-After running check if the line J: ........ has the values J: 2:1 f0 00 00 00 00 00 000000, if so you need to changed the f0 to be 00 to do this follow the below instructions.
+After running check if the line J: ........ has the values J: 2:1 f0 00 00 00 00 00 000000, if so you need to change the f0 to be 00 to do this follow the below instructions.
 If it says 00 in the place of f0 you can skip the following debug section.

 # Debugging tegra_gpio